-In case we needed reminding, after the global financial crisis the unseemly scramble to dislodge market share from a wounded AIG while it was wearing its Chartist hairshirt unleashed a painful US soft market wave that lasted at least a couple of years.
+In case we needed reminding, after the global financial crisis the unseemly scramble to dislodge market share from a wounded AIG while it was wearing its Chartis hairshirt unleashed a painful US soft market wave that lasted at least a couple of years.

 AIG’s latest quarterly results appear to be showing the first fruits of its turnaround plan.
 Loss ratios have moved in the right direction and return on equity has moved into double figures.